KevinVerre/kevins-guide-to-git/README.txt

 You can also use rebase to move commits from one branch to another.
 In this case, it is possible to have merge conflicts just like you would when merging two branches.

 I use Interactive Mode (git rebase -i) when rebasing.
 This brings up a little text file that you edit in Vim.
 This file acts as instructions for the rebase.
 When you save and exit, the rebase procedes using those instructions.
+It's good to learn some basic vim controls and commands.
+The i key puts you into insert mode, :wq is save and quit.

 Rebasing is considered a somewhat dangerous action because it can be used to remove commits.
+It also lets you edit commits.
 And any time you edit a commit you are really just deleting it and replacing it with a new commit.
 As long as you are only deleting commits on a local branch that you haven't pushed anywhere, this is not an issue.
 For example, I will sometimes rebase commits in order to combine multiple commits into a single more comprehensive commit to make the commit history cleaner.

 Things can get messy if you rebase commits on a branch that has already been pushed to the origin repo or a branch being used by someone else.
 Because now your version of the branch is missing commits that the original had, and has different commits instead.
 This is essentially a meta merge conflict, because Git doesn't know which commits should be included in the branch.
 Those conflicting commits have to be manually resolved in order for the two branches to get in-sync again.
 It's not the end of the world if it happens, but that's why it is considered bad practice to rebase a branch's commits that have already been pushed.